Overview

 Obtain keys

-- Request sandbox access from [email protected].
+- Request sandbox access from your Yala relationship manager or developers@useyala.com.

 - Generate API keys in the Yala dashboard.
 Each key is associated with a specific environment (sandbox or production).